4x5 Tachihara

 Maintenance and repair

-I purchased this camera new at a camera shop in New York City in the mid-1990s.
-It’s one of the few cameras I ever bought new (used cameras are my specialty).
+I purchased this camera at the Adorama shop in New York in the late 1990s.
+One of the very few cameras I ever bought new.
+It has not required any maintenance and it looks and works like brand-new today.

 4x5 Tachihara at full extension.
 On an older model Bogen/Manfrotto 3047 tripod head.